ZouhairEM/floorplan/README.md

 ### Add the floorplan plugin

-Include the plugin within the head tag,
+Include the plugin within the head tag, make sure it's below jQuery.

 ```
 <script src="floorplan.js"></script>
 ```

-### Add floorplan to a div
+### Add floorplan
-Select any div and add floorplan to it like so,
+Add floorplan to your page with this code.
+You can set your own number of tables with `numOfTables`, book entire tables with `bookedTables` and book individual seats with `seatNums` matching at which tables they're at with `tableNums`.

 ```
-    <div></div>
     <script>
-        $('div').floorplan({
+        $('body').floorplan({
-            numofTables: 5, //Number of tables
+            numofTables: 10, //Number of tables
-            bookedTables: [], //Specify which tables, remember: arrays count from 0
+            bookedTables: [1,5], //Specify which tables, remember: arrays count from 0
             bookedSeats: {
-                tableNums: [], //Be sure to match table elements with seat elements
+                tableNums: [8], //Be sure to match table elements with seat elements
-                seatNums: [] //Seat elements.
+                seatNums: [2] //Seat elements.
             }
         });
     </script>